Andy Stanton

 Andy Joel Stanton (born 14 November 1973) is an English children's writer.
 He is best known for writing the Mr Gum series (illustrated by David Tazzyman), through which he made a popular contribution to children's literature.
 Stanton's writing is influenced by Roald Dahl and Enid Blyton.

 Life

-Stanton grew up in the London suburbs of Harrow and Pinner and attended the Latymer School in Hammersmith.
+Stanton grew up in the London suburbs of Harrow and Pinner and attended Latymer Upper School in Hammersmith.
 He studied English at Oxford University, but was "kicked out".
 He has worked as a film script reader, a cartoonist, and as a temporary medical secretary for the NHS.